 The Guidance and Counseling program at TAKINI School will pay special attention to the needs and challenges unique to each student.
-Emphasis will be directed towards individual, group counseling, and career awareness.
-The counseling program will handle such problems (i.e. parental, peer pressure, emotional, academic, substance abuse, etc.) as they arise through individual and group counseling.
+Emphasis will be directed towards individual and group counseling and career awareness.
+The counseling program will handle such problems e.g., parental, peer pressure, emotional, academic, substance abuse, etc.) as they arise through individual and group counseling.
 Self-concept, emotional development, and peer relationship-building activities are considered to be part of the on-going curriculum.
 Meetings with the counselor are considered to be confidential.
-Parents/Guardians may refer their child by calling the Assistant Principal and asking to speak with the counselor.
+Parents/Guardians may refer their child by calling the Principal and asking to speak with the counselor.

-N. DUE PROCESS
+N. STUDENT DUE PROCESS PROCEDURES ON GRIEVANCES AND COMPLAINTS.

-Every student is entitled to due process in every instance of disciplinary action for alleged violation of school regulations for which the student may be subjected to penalties of expulsion.
-Due process is defined as the right to notice of the allegations or charges against the student sand meaningful opportunity for the student and his/her parents to be heard by decision-making authorities.
+Every student and/or their parents/guardians are entitled to due process for decisions made by the School.
+Due process is defined as the right to notice of the decision made by the School and meaningful opportunity for the student and his/her parents/guardians to be heard by decision-making authorities.